Trump’s April Visit to China and the Trajectory of U.S.–China Strategic Competition

 Executive Summary

-President Donald Trump’s planned April visit to China should be understood within the broader trajectory of U.S.–China relations: intensifying strategic competition managed through selective diplomatic engagement.
+President Donald Trump’s planned April visit to China should be understood within the broader trajectory of U.S.–China relations: intensifying strategic competition managed through selective and transactional diplomatic engagement.
+The visit is unlikely to produce a major strategic reset.
+Rather, it reflects the increasingly familiar pattern of U.S.–China interaction, in which both sides continue to compete across military, technological, economic, and geopolitical domains while using leader-level diplomacy to manage risks and preserve limited channels of cooperation.

 Strategic Context